 In an article in New Scientist, Professor Owen Flanagan of Duke University, North Carolina writes: “We can now hypothesize with some confidence that those apparently happy, calm Buddhist souls one regularly comes across in places such as Dharamsala (the Dalai Lama’s home) really are happy.”
 Previous studies had found that practising Buddhists showed lower activity in the fear/anxiety centres of the brain.

 Universal Compassion Key to Happiness?

-One particular branch of the study focuses on participants who “will learn compassion meditation — which teaches them to wish for an end to suffering of loved ones, strangers, themselves, and eventually, difficult people.”
-This is a close mirror of the Buddhist metta ideal of embracing compassion to all sentient beings.
+One particular branch of the study focuses on participants who “will learn compassion meditation — which teaches them to wish for an end to the suffering of loved ones, strangers, themselves, and eventually, difficult people.”
+This is a close mirror of the Buddhist Metta ideal of embracing compassion to all sentient beings.

 Professor Davidson, during a speaking engagement on GoogleTechTalks, explained where the inspiration for the study came from.
 During dialogues with the Dalai Lama at the Mind and Life Institute, “one of the ideas that emerged from these dialogues many years ago, was the prospect of putting Compassion on the Scientific Map.”

 Mapping Compassion with fMRI